 EDCP 329 | Agriculture In the Curriculum

-Agricultural awareness, understanding the food system, and integration of food and agricultural literacy across the curriculum
+Fostering agricultural awareness, deepening our understanding of the food system, and seamlessly integrating food and agricultural literacy across the curriculum

 QUICK INFO